Mhom35/Nite-out/README.md

 The following steps will detail how to start the application on your own computer locally, or you could head to our deployed project at https://niteout2.gitlab.io/niteout

+Parts of the website may be down due to a bug with Render.com, fixes are on the way soon!

 1. Clone the repository to your own computer.
 2. CD into the new directory of the project.
 3. Run `docker volume create pg-admin`